-Food and Nutrition Service (FNS) - The agency within the U.S. Department of Agriculture that regulates the CACFP.
+Food and Nutrition Service (FNS) - The agency within the USDA that regulates the CACFP.

 Institution - A sponsoring organization, child care center, at-risk afterschool care center, outside-school hours care center, emergency shelter or adult day care center which enters into an agreement with the State agency to assume final administrative and financial responsibility for Program operations.